 Dynatrace infrastructure monitoring offers more than visibility into hosts and processes.
-With network communication monitoring, Dynatrace also gives you insight into the quality of the communication between your hosts and the processes that run on them.
-It isn't enough to know that a process has sufficient server resources and responds in a timely manner—you also need assurance that your processes are clearly communicating their responses to calling parties and have uninterrupted access to all required resources.
+With network communication monitoring, Dynatrace also gives you insight into the quality of the communications between your hosts and the processes that run on them.
+It isn't enough to know that a process has sufficient server resources and responds in a timely manner.
+You also need assurance that your processes are clearly communicating their responses to calling parties and have uninterrupted access to all required resources.
 You also need to know which processes are consuming your network resources.
 Such network communication insight can be gained by monitoring the data packets that are exchanged between processes and the hosts they run on.

-Enabling network monitoring
+Enable network monitoring

 Analyzing network health

-The average rate at which data was transmitted during the interval.
+Traffic The average rate at which data was transmitted during the interval.

-The number of received and sent packets over the host network interface during the interval.
+Packets The number of received and sent packets over the host network interface during the interval.

-The assessment of the number of dropped packets and errors.
+Quality An assessment of the number of dropped packets and errors.

-Percentage of properly established TCP connections compared to TCP connections that were refused or timed out.
+Connectivity Percentage of properly established TCP connections compared to TCP connections that were refused or timed out.

 Click the Consuming processes button to go to the selected host's Processes page to view the list of processes running on the selected host.
-With network monitoring enabled you'll see three new columns: Traffic, Retransmissions and Connectivity.
+With network monitoring enabled, you'll see three new columns: Traffic, Retransmissions and Connectivity.

 Select an individual process to highlight that process' contribution to the overall value of the metric displayed in the chart above.